Who We Can Help

 HealthRHYTHMS is a research-based life enhancement tool which our patients continually review positively.
 Watch this video to see how the program works, as demonstrated by our staff members.

 Continuing Care Program

-One year of volunteer-led continuing care is provided at the Bethesda Oak and Blue Ash locations at no additional cost.
+One year of volunteer-led continuing care is provided at the Good Samaritan and Blue Ash locations at no additional cost.
 The support group meets once a week.

-At an additional cost, counselor-led continuing care is provided at Bethesda Oak.
+At an additional cost, counselor-led continuing care is provided at Good Samaritan.
 It is intended for impaired professionals.
 The support group meets once a week for a length of time to be determined at an additional cost.

 - Family support increases the chances of recovery for the patient.